 Adele is a Vancouverite through and through.
 Born and bred in Coquitlam, she loves cooking, travelling, hiking and spending time with her family and friends.
 If asked to name a couple of her favourite things in the world, Adele would be sure to mention puppies & Starbucks.

-Lauren is currently in her 4th year of studies in the Kinesiology program at the University of British Columbia and hopes to pursues a career in physiotherapy.
+Lauren is currently in her 4th year of studies in the Kinesiology program at the University of British Columbia.
 In her spare time, she enjoys playing volleyball, running, hiking and photography.

 "Thank you guys, especially Riley for helping me along in my journey of rehabilitation!
 Everyone apart of the team were kind, caring and showed a positive attitude each and every day I attended my Physio sessions!
 Once again thank you!"